adeshinaO/string-util/README.md

 A _Rusty_ library that provides a set of utility functions for various operations involving strings.

 This was mostly a learning project and the feature set is very small.
-I don't plan to devote any serious amount of time to this project but I will accept contributions.
+I don't plan to devote any serious amount of time to this project.

 ## Usage